OfficiallySp/FPSickle/README.md

    - In Settings → Output, set the Recording Quality to "Lossless Quality, Tremendously Large File Size"
    - Make sure "Simple" Output Mode is selected
 3. Record a short gameplay clip (30 seconds is usually enough for testing)
-4. Save the recording to the `data` directory of this project

 ## Expected Results